 What will your children do this summer that will have a positive impact on their souls?
 What eternally important activities will they be involved in?
 Will they spend their summer glued to televisions, iPads, video games, and cell phones, or will they take the time to “grow in the grace and knowledge” of God?

-Why not encourage your children and the youth of your local congregation to attend one or both of Apologetics Press’s soul-strengthening Christian Evidences summer camps as they fellowship with Christians from around the country?
+Why not encourage your children and the youth of your local congregation to attend Apologetics Press’s soul-strengthening Christian Evidences summer camp as they fellowship with Christians from around the country?

-In previous summers our themes have included "The Existence of God," "The Inspiration of the Bible," "The Godhood and Greatness of Christ," "The Lord's Church," and "The Flood."
-Lord willing, in 2017, we will be focusing on two great themes: "The Reliability of the Bible" (Week 1--June 4-9) and "Creation vs. Evolution" (Week 2--June 25-30).
+In previous summers our themes have included "The Existence of God," "The Inspiration of the Bible," "The Godhood and Greatness of Christ," "The Reliability of the Bible," "Creation vs. Evolution," and "The Flood."
+Lord willing, June 6-11, 2021, we will focus on "Christian Evidences--From A to Z," which will be a survey of the foundational evidences for the Christian faith.

 In addition to the classes, lectures, devotionals, and singings that campers participate in during the week, they are also treated to many other enjoyable experiences.